An easy and satisfying vegan main course recipe. Creamy cauliflower pasta with garlic and roasted tomatoes is comforting and amazingly rich.

 Basically everything that could possibly be in season is in season right now where I live.
 The summer and fall crops collide, our own garden is heaving, and it’ll be that way for another month or so.
 I always like to gently encourage people to eat seasonally, but realize that this is a challenging thing to live by in a black and white way if you don’t live in California or a similarly warm and fertile climate.
 It can be hard!
 This is a great time of year to experiment if you’re new to the whole thing ;)

 We simply sauté the little cauliflower florets in lots of garlic with the tomatoes, make up our own little plant-powered cream with the soaked cashews, toss in lots of basil, chilies, green onions, and pasta.
 I threw in some peas (still growing around here!) and a quickie homemade vegan parmesan to make it extra lovely because we all need a little extra loveliness midweek, right?
-If you’re into this pasta, you might like this Summer Garden Pasta recipe as well.
+If you’re into this pasta, you might like this Summer Garden Pasta recipe, this creamy truffle pasta or this double rosé pasta with asparagus and kale.

 CREAMY CAULIFLOWER PASTA WITH GARLIC & ROASTED TOMATOES